PresageLabs/PrediBench/README.md

 ### Metrics

-We evaluate models over several metrics, emphasizing different aspect of investment choices:
+We evaluate models over several metrics, emphasizing different aspects of investment choices:

-- **Average returns** measures profitability: each bet's return is computed over several time horizons : how much did this bet return after 1 day, 2 days, 7 days ?
+- **Average returns** measures profitability: each bet's return is computed over several time horizons: how much did this bet return after 1 day, 2 days, 7 days?
 These returns are averaged over all events to yield an average return per model, per each time horizon
 - **Brier Score** measures probability estimates: upon generating their betting decision, models are prompted to also provide a probability estimate of the "Yes" outcome.
-This can be used to compute the cost function of error against the realized outcome : the Mean Squared Error between estimated probabilities and actual outcome is called the Brier Score.
+This can be used to compute the cost function of error against the realized outcome: the Mean Squared Error between estimated probabilities and actual outcome is called the Brier Score.
 Possible scores range from 0 (best) to 1 (worst).
 - **Annualized Sharpe** measures volatility risk: when using AI models for financial choices, the volatility of returns is an important aspect.
 The [Sharpe ratio](https://en.wikipedia.org/wiki/Sharpe_ratio) allows to downweight the average of a series of returns by its volatility, thus factoring in a measure of the risk taken by undergoing the investment.
-In our case, we calculate the Sharpe ratio for different holding horizons : 1 day, 2 days, 7 days.
+In our case, we calculate the Sharpe ratio for different holding horizons: 1 day, 2 days, 7 days.
 We annualize it to represent what these strategies would represent over an entire year.

 > Word of caution: Although these performance metrics are calculated on real market prices, they eschew some important parts of an investment pipeline, such as the bid-ask spread, for the sake of simplicity.
-This pipeline would certainly not be viable in its current state under real investment conditions.
+This pipeline, in its current state, would certainly not be viable under real investment conditions.